Get

 Conclusion

-While it’s not advisable for the majority of people to keep any species of wild animal as a pet, there are multiple species of wild canines that people across the world do sometimes keep.
+While the majority of people shouldn’t keep any species of wild animal as a pet, there are multiple species of wild canines that people across the world do sometimes keep.
 Oftentimes, special licensure is required, and even then, some animals are not legal to own in some areas.

-When considering bringing home a non-domestic dog species, it’s extremely important that you learn everything you can about them before bringing them home, getting information from the breeder and even zoos as available, and becoming thoroughly familiar with the laws in your area.
+When considering bringing home a non-domestic dog species, you must learn everything you can about them before bringing them home, getting information from the breeder and even zoos as available, and becoming thoroughly familiar with the laws in your area.

 Featured Image Credit: AB Photographie, Shutterstock